 February 25th – March 8th, 2019

-I can tell you that I’ve had these questions on my path and have found my own power and capacity through my relationship with all aspects of my body, mind and soul.
-I took a huge leap forward in my personal journey when I went to Nepal over three years ago.
+I can tell you that I’ve struggled with these questions on my path and have found my own empowerment and capacity through accepting and intentionally cultivating my relationship with all aspects of my body, mind and soul.
+I took a quantum leap forward in my personal journey when I went to Nepal over three years ago.
 My plan was to continue my ‘Pilgrimage Home’ that I was on for 7 months traveling from my ancestral home in England to India and then to Nepal to continue studying Tibetan Buddhism and traditional tantric dance.
 I also left an intimate partnership knowing that I needed to cultivate my own sacred masculine self rather than relying on any man outside of me.
 I had received a Buddhist ministry degree from Harvard Divinity School a few years before and I didn’t feel like I could receive that degree fully until I had been to the home of the Buddha and felt the place and the culture myself.
 I also found myself learning about the dakini Vajra Yogini and realizing she was becoming my guide and guardian and I was becoming her.

 The Dakini or female ‘Skydancer’ deity comes to those who need to make a big change or while they are already in transition as a guide.
 She may also show up to help clear the way at anytime you need some extra support.
 She’s a fierce, protective force for loving transformation.
 Vajra Yogini herself is recognized as the embodiment of the masculine and feminine qualities (or yin and yang) in a female deity who doesn’t ever need a male to feel her wholeness.
 She is complete, wildly alive and free in herself as a healer, dancer, creatress who uses her sexual energy to empower herself and others.
 I learned her dance through studying Charya Nritya, the Newari or local Nepalese cultural tantric dance form.
 And I found myself going to all of her incredibly gorgeous ancient sacred sites around Kathmandu.
 Her pilgrimage sites surround the city, guarding the capital of Nepal.
 Each site brought me a greater understanding and knowing of who she is within me and guided me towards my own healing while learning how to be of greater service to others in my wholeness.